CCBDA-UPC/Assignments-2025/Lab05.md

 AWS_SESSION_TOKEN=<YOUR-AWS-SESSION-TOKEN>
 ```

-The .gitignore file contains rules to avoid pushing to the repository files such as `.env` containing sensitive
+Open the .gitignore file and check that it contains rules to avoid pushing to the repository files such as `.env`
-information. **Make sure to have such functionality present in your future projects**.
+containing sensitive information. **Make sure to have such functionality present in your future projects**.

+### Web application Virtual environment

 Next, create a **new Python 3.13 virtual environment** specially for this web app and install the packages required to
 run it.

-We are creating a new Python virtual environment locally only to keep the packages that the web app uses.
-Having a small
+The new Python virtual environment is created locally only to keep the packages that the web app uses.
+Having a
-Python environment implies a faster web app startup avoiding, as much as possible, any hidden dependencies and
+small Python environment implies a faster web app startup avoiding, as much as possible, any hidden dependencies and
 ambiguities.

 Check the contents of the file **requirements.txt** that the web application declares as the set of Python packages, and